Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Analysis

 \subsection{Representation analysis}

+To bolster our findings, we explore the representations of adapters and FFT models.
+As suggested in previous research \cite{he-etal-2021-effectiveness, li-liang-2021-prefix, mao-etal-2022-unipelt}, adapters often display greater stability in terms of loss, especially in scenarios with limited resources.
+Our aim is to examine the stability of their representations and their relationship with overall AL performance.

-To analyze the effect of PEFT and FFT on AL selection, we utilized centered kernel alignment (CKA) as a similarity measure between two sets of representations \cite{kornblith-etal-2019-similarity}.
-It has been shown previously that PEFT methods result in representations closer to the base model at the token-level \cite{he-etal-2021-effectiveness}.
-We extend the analysis to example-level representation to explore the behavior of models with AL. CKA is designed to be invariant invertible linear transformation, which is important for measuring meaningful similarities between representations of higher dimensions than the number of data points.
+We draw inspiration from research by \citet{stephenson-etal-2021-geometry} and \citet{baldock-etal-2021-deep}, which suggests that different layers of networks specialize in different features --- earlier layers tend to acquire more generalized knowledge, while the deeper layers are more focused on task-specific information.
+This leads us to a layerwise examination of similarity.
+To analyze the effect of PEFT and FFT on AL selection with respect to their layerwise similarity to the base model, we utilize centered kernel alignment (CKA) as a similarity measure between two sets of representations \cite{kornblith-etal-2019-similarity}.
+It has been shown that PEFT methods result in representations closer to the base model at the token level \cite{he-etal-2021-effectiveness}.
+We extend the analysis to example-level representation to explore the behavior of models with AL. We opt for CKA as it is designed to be invariant to invertible linear transformation and still can measure meaningful similarities between representations of higher dimensions than the number of data points.
+This stands in contrast to other metrics, which frequently falter when dealing with high-dimensional representations.

-In \Cref{fig:repr_diff}, we compare the similarity between the base model and the adapter model and between the base model and the fully fine-tuned model.
-We find that PEFT representations are more similar to the base model in the \textbf{early} and \textbf{middle} layers when using a specific AL method.
-Specifically, up to the eighth layer, representations are greatly more similar in adapters than in FFT models.
+For a more direct comparison between PEFT and FFT, we analyze the differences between their respective similarities to their base models.
+Specifically, we compute the difference $\mathrm{CKA}(\textit{adapter}, \textit{base}) - \mathrm{CKA}(\textit{FFT}, \textit{base})$ for a specific adapter or FFT and their base models.
+We hypothesize that superior PEFT performance with AL compared to FFT will be accompanied by a more similar early layer representation to the base model in PEFT. \Cref{fig:repr_diff} visualizes the layerwise difference in similarity between the base model and the adapter model and between the base model and the FFT model.
+We find that PEFT representations are more similar to the base model in the \textbf{early} and \textbf{middle} layers when compared to FFT.
+This holds for all AL methods, with differences more pronounced than in passive learning.
+Specifically, up to the eighth layer, representations are much more similar in adapters than in FFT models.
 In the final four layers, the difference in CKA scores between the adapter and FFT model is close to zero.
-Interestingly, the penultimate, $11$-th layer is more similar in the FFT model with respect to the base model.
+Interestingly, the penultimate layer is more similar in the FFT model with respect to the base model.